Dearborn42/FBLA-App/readme.md

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- Special thanks to the developers of React Native, Expo, MongoDB, Express.js, and Node.js for providing the tools and technologies used to build this application.

 ## About Us

 We are a team of passionate developers dedicated to creating innovative solutions to address real-world problems.
 With a diverse skill set and a shared vision for excellence, we strive to deliver high-quality software products that make a positive impact.

+## Copyright

+This project is © [Year] [Your Name or Organization].
+All rights reserved.

+## License

+This project is licensed under the [MIT] License - see the [MIT](MIT) file for details.

+## Acknowledgments

+- Special thanks to the developers of React Native, Expo, MongoDB, Express.js, and Node.js for providing the tools and technologies used to build this application.

 ## Meet the Team